MaxGruebmeyer/c-webserver/README.md

 - Support the most basic HTTP/1.1 Features
     - Basic request strucute
     - GET/POST/PUT/DEL
+- Review what we can replace with the stdlibs!
 - Support HTTPS
 - Support keep-alive
 - Provide different startup options via configuration file and other maybe during compile time